kuwabarahiroshi/joo/README.markdown

 You can define class inheritance as below:

 	function ChildClass(name, age) {
-	    // You can call ParentClass's constructor by 'this._super()'. this._super(name);
+	    // You can call super class' constructor by 'this._super()'. this._super(name);
 	    this.age = age;
 	}
 	def(ChildClass).
-	it.inherits(ParentClass).
+	it.inherits(BaseClass).
 	it.provides({
 	    getAge: function() {
 	        return this.age;